lakinduakash/linux-wifi-hotspot/README.md

 ### Features

-* Share your wifi like in Windows - Share wifi on the same interface which you are connected to on the internet.
+* Share your wifi like in Windows - Use wifi and enable hotspot at the same time.
 * Share access point from any network interface
 * MAC filter
 * Includes Both command line and gui.